-NOTE I:

-APPLICATIONS NOT ACCOMPANIED BY THE PRESCRIBED FEE (UNLESS REMISSION OF FEE IS CLAIMED) SHALL BE SUMMARILY REJECTED.
+NOTE I : APPLICATIONS NOT ACCOMPANIED BY THE PRESCRIBED FEE (UNLESS REMISSION OF FEE IS CLAIMED) SHALL BE SUMMARILY REJECTED.

-NOTE II

-Fee once paid shall not be refunded under any circumstances nor can the fee be held in reserve for any other examination or selection.
+$NOTE\ II:$ Fee once paid shall not be refunded under any circumstances nor can the fee be held in reserve for any other examination or selection.

-If any candidate who took the Civil Services Examination held in 2010 wishes to apply for admission to this examination, he/she must submit his/her application so as to reach the Commission's Office by the prescribed date without waiting for the results or an offer of appointment.
+NOTE III: If any candidate who took the Civil Services Examination held in 2012 wishes to apply for admission to this examination, he/she must submit his/her application without waiting for the results or an offer of appointment.

-NOTE IV:

-Candidates admitted to the Main Examination will be required to pay a further fee of Rs.
+NOTE IV: Candidates admitted to the Main Examination will be required to pay a further fee of Rs.
 200/- (Rupees Two hundreds only).